 It is understandable since they are extremely overqualified and have been trained in a different skill set, but with law firm associate jobs hard to come by, new law school graduates are applying for what they can find.

 Times are tough—in one very extreme case, a Boston law office offered a starting salary of just $10,000 per year to a recent law graduate.
 Boston College Law advertised a job on their careers site at a small local firm that was expected to pay around $10,000 for the first year.
 When you do the math, this equals an hourly wage of only $4.81, which is well below the national minimum wage and definitely less than it would take to live in Boston.
 While this is an extreme case, the conclusion can be made that some law jobs don’t pay the high salary that is often promised to young lawyers fresh out of law school.

 Do you have a passion for one of the lower-paying fields of law?
-That is perfectly all right, as long as money isn’t your only source of happiness.
-There was recently a study released in the George Washington Law Review that stated that lawyers with the lowest pay reported more of a sense of happiness than those in high-pay high-stakes legal jobs.
-While salary is an important component (since you’ll likely have many student loans to pay off after you’re done with law school), you should also make sure that you are making the right choice for you—career satisfaction will help prevent burn out, which is a common problem in the legal profession.
+That is perfectly legitimate, as long as money isn’t your only source of happiness.
+There was recently a study released in the George Washington Law Review that stated that lawyers with the lowest pay reported more of a sense of happiness than those in high-pay, high-stakes legal jobs.
+While salary is an important component (since you’ll likely have many student loans to pay off after you’re done with law school), you should also make sure that you are making the right choice for you—career satisfaction will help prevent burnout, which is a common problem in the legal profession.